syagawa/usb-key-sender2/README.md

 4. Press reset button long
 5. Click build button (spanner icon) at VS Code extension.
 6. Remove AtomS3U from PC
-7. Connect AtomS3U to PC with pressing reset button
+7. Connect AtomS3U to PC with pressing button
-8. Open and ddit settings.txt
+8. Open and edit settings.txt
 9. Close settings.txt
 10. Unmount the USB device, wait about 10 seconds, and then unplug it.

+## usages

+### settings
+1. Connect AtomS3U to PC with pressing button
+2. Open and edit settings.txt
+3. Close settings.txt
+4. Unmount the USB device, wait about 10 seconds, and then unplug it.

+### input key
+1. Connect AtomS3U to PC
+2. Wait until the LED lights up in yellow and then turns off.
+3. Press button to input key to PC.

+---

 ## reset and build
 ```bash